Acute superior mesenteric vein thrombosis is one of the less common causes of intestinal ischaemia.

-- recurrent mesenteric thrombosis: 14%, usually within 6 weeks
+- recurrent mesenteric thrombosis: 14%, usually within six weeks

-If superior mesenteric vein thrombus/filling defect can be identified then no differential diagnosis exists.
-In cases where a filling defect cannot be identified then the differential diagnosis is essentially that of bowel wall thickening and includes:
+If a superior mesenteric vein thrombus/filling defect can be identified, no differential diagnosis exists.
+In cases where a filling defect cannot be identified, the differential diagnosis is essentially that of bowel wall thickening and includes:

 - 1. Furukawa A, Kanasaki S, Kono N et-al. CT diagnosis of acute mesenteric ischemia from various causes.
 AJR Am J Roentgenol.
 2009;192 (2): 408-16. doi:10.2214/AJR.08.1138 - Pubmed citation